vvaltchev/tilck/README.md

 #### Why having support for FAT32?

-The 1st reason for using FAT32 was that it is required for booting using UEFI.
-Therefore, it was convienent in terms of reduced complexity (compared to supporting `tgz` in the kernel) to store there also all the rest of the "initrd" files (init, busybox etc.).
+The first reason for supporting FAT32 (and FAT16) was that a FAT partition is required for booting with UEFI.
+Therefore, it was convienent at the time to store there also all the rest of the "initrd" files (init, busybox etc.).
 After the boot, `ramfs` is mounted at root, while the FAT32 boot partition is mounted at /initrd.
+Part of the FAT32 code in the kernel is reused by the legacy bootloader in order to read the kernel file from the boot partition.
+Today, the "initrd" files are NOT stored anymore in the boot partition; there are two separate FAT partitions instead: `bootpart`, a small partition containing just the kernel file and the EFI bootloaders, and `fatpart`, a slightly bigger partition (depending on the configration) containing the initial ramdisk files (e.g. busybox) instead.
+After the boot, `fatpart` remains mounted at `/initrd`, while none of the contents of `bootpart` are kept.

+#### Why keeping the initrd mounted?

-The 2nd reason for keeping /initrd mounted instead of just copying everything in / and then unmounting it, is to minimize the peak in memory usage during boot.
-Consider the idea if having a `tgz` archive and having to extract all of its files in the root directory: doing that will require, even for short period of time, keeping both the archive and all of its contents in memory.
-This is against Tilck's effort to reduce its memory footprint as much as possible, allowing it to run, potentially, on very limited systems.
+To minimize the peak in memory usage during boot.
+Consider the idea of having a `tgz` archive and having to extract all of its files in the root directory: doing that will require, even for a short period of time, keeping both the archive and all of its contents in memory.
+This is against Tilck's effort to reduce its memory footprint as much as possible; part of project's goals is being able to run on very limited systems.

-#### Why using 3 spaces as (soft) tab size?
+#### Why using 3 spaces as indentation?

 Long story.
-It all started after using that coding style for 5 years at VMware.
+It all started after using that coding style for years at VMware.
-Initially, it looked pretty weird to me, but at some point I felt in love with the way my code looked with soft tabs of length=3.
+Initially, it looked pretty weird to me, but at some point I felt in love with the way code looked.
 I got convinced that 2 spaces are just not enough, while 4 spaces are somehow "too much".
-Therefore, when I started the project in 2016, I decided to stick with tab size I liked more, even if I totally agree that using 4 spaces would have been better for most people.
+Therefore, when I started the project in 2016, I decided to stick with the indentation size I liked most, even if I knew that using 4 spaces would have been better for most people.
+Today, I'm not sure if that was the right decision, but I still like the way Tilck's code looks.

 #### Why many commit messages are so short?